 ai.txt

 A proposed convention for declaring AI access preferences in a dedicated file.
-Example format:
+Illustrative format:

 # ai.txt